 - There may be slight issues with static and signal connection

 Another good choice to consider is the Xvive U4 Wireless In-Ear Monitor System.
-One of its best features is its ability to send signals to multiple receivers simultaneously using only one transmitter.
+One of the best features of these in-ear monitors is their ability to send signals to multiple receivers simultaneously using only one transmitter.
 This works in a 90 feet range depending on RF signal absorption, reflection, and interference.
-It offers high-resolution audio in 24-bit/48kbps.
+These in-ear monitors offer high-resolution audio in 24-bit/48kbps.

-The pack is extremely light, only 1.94 pounds in 6 x 4 x 2 inches.
+The pack of these in-ear monitors is extremely light, only 1.94 pounds in 6 x 4 x 2 inches.
 This will make it very easy to carry around, even when the performer is running or jumping on stage.
 The Xvive U4 Wireless in-Ear Monitor System is capable of doing what it should at a low price.
-This would be a good choice if you’re a beginner trying out wireless IEMs for the first time.
+This would be a good choice if you’re a beginner trying out wireless in-ear monitors for the first time.

 - This model is newly released and production is continuous

 - The housing is made of tough metal material